shruti-s23/PRODIGY_DS_04/README.md

 ## How to Use
 1. **Accessing the Dataset**: The datasets `twitter_training.csv` and `twitter_validation.csv` can be accessed in the repository.
 2. **Data Cleaning, Preprocessing, Visualization, and Analysis**: Refer to the Jupyter notebook file `TASK04.ipynb` provided in the repository for the complete workflow.

-This project provides valuable insights into public sentiment towards various entities, aiding in strategic decision-making and public opinion management.